carlton355/DclLowLatency/README.md

   - Setup a test page in a basic HTML page with a <video> tag that displays a published live WebRTC stream with ultra low latency.
   - Isolate the setup logic.
   - Write the provider.
 You can follow the example in the codebase for the AntMediaServer provider file.

+### Platform Support

+WebRTC is an standard and implementations are available on most platforms.
+Porting to Desktop, mobile devices, VR require those platforms have publicly available WebRTC APIs.
+See, for example [WinRTC](https://learn.microsoft.com/en-us/winrtc/).

 ### Next Steps